IstariRobotics/egohub/README.md

 An end-to-end Python pipeline for ingesting, normalizing, and serving egocentric datasets for humanoid robotics research.

-## Core Workflow: Ingest → Re-express → Re-serve
+## Core Workflow: A Hub-and-Spoke Architecture

-This project implements a complete pipeline for processing egocentric data:
+This project implements a complete pipeline for processing egocentric data, designed for extensibility.

-1. **Ingest**: Read raw, heterogeneous egocentric datasets (currently EgoDex)
-2. **Re-express**: Convert to a canonical HDF5 format with standardized coordinate systems
-3. **Re-serve**: Provide PyTorch datasets and Rerun visualizations for easy access and validation
+1.  **Ingest (Adapters)**: Raw, heterogeneous egocentric datasets (e.g., EgoDex, HOT3D, Ego4D) are converted into a canonical format using dedicated, class-based **Adapters** that inherit from `egohub.adapters.BaseAdapter`.
+2.  **Re-express (Canonical Schema)**: The data is re-expressed into a single, canonical HDF5 format.
+This schema is multi-camera and multi-modal by design, organizing data by trajectory and then by data stream (e.g., `cameras/{camera_name}/rgb`, `hands/left`).
+3.  **Re-serve (Exporters & Datasets)**: The canonical data is consumed by:
+    *   A unified `egohub.datasets.EgocentricH5Dataset` for PyTorch.
+    *   Modular **Exporters** (inheriting from `egohub.exporters.BaseExporter`) that visualize data in Rerun or prepare it for other applications.

+This architecture ensures that adding a new dataset or a new export target only requires adding a new, self-contained Adapter or Exporter class, without modifying the core logic.

 ## Quick Start